cardopoli/this-was-tomorrow/content/sites/calder-valley.md

 body_middle: |-
   ## Ferney Lee, Todmorden

   Nineteen homes and twenty-three offices on the site of the former Ferney Lee Home for Older People, part of the £17.5 million Todmorden Town Deal investment programme.
 Planning permission granted June 2024.
-Built to Passivhaus standard: MVHR ventilation, very high levels of insulation, solar panels.
+Built to the Passive House Institute Low Energy Building Standard: draught-free, whole house mechanical ventilation with heat recovery, very high levels of insulation, solar panels.
 No air source heat pumps - the insulation and solar do enough that only a light touch of electric heating is needed.
-Green roofs, EV charging ducted into every parking space.
-Flood water slow-release pipes run the length of the site.
+Green roofs, power ducted into every parking space ready for more EV chargers to be added in future.
+Flood water slow-release pipes run the length of the site to reduce stormwater run-off into local watercourses.

   <div class="audio-track">